wessenstam/demoguide/docs/srvpam/mod1/mod1.md

 ### Using a SSO login

 The agent that is installed on the Linux machine is capable of using the Kerberos ticket from the machine, on which the user is logged in.
 This saves the password retyping.
-To make this work, type the username **user@thylab.local** in the Putty screen
+To make this work, type the username **user@delinealabs.local** in the Putty screen

 ![server PAM](images/lab002.png)